cockroachdb/docs/v22.1/movr-flask-application.md

 docs_area: develop
 ---

-This page walks you through developing a globally-available web application.
+This page guides you through developing a globally-available web application.
 It is the fourth section of the [Develop and Deploy a Global Application](movr-flask-overview.html) tutorial.

 <!-- {% include {{ page.version.version }}/misc/movr-live-demo.md %} -->